-Secondly, unlike the typical warehouse product, lumber storage is not a one-step process.
+Secondly, lumber storage is not a one-step process (unlike the typical warehouse product).
 It involves a series of procedures that help ensure the wood remains in the best possible condition.
 The three steps are drying, processing, and holding.

 - Drying – Freshly-cut wood is full of moisture.
 If stored uncovered outdoors in most environments, it will retain – or even gain – moisture content.
 Much of the lumber on the market has been kiln-dried.
 However, you also can dry wood in a warm, dry, well-ventilated indoor area.

 - Processing – Depending on the size and scope of your operation, you may need different storage areas to handle both logs and wood materials that have been cut and processed.
 These products have different sizes, weights, and space requirements.

 - Holding for Sale – Your warehouse also needs to have wood that is ready for sale in a safe, accessible area for dispatch to customers.

 What Are the Benefits of Proper Lumber Storage?

 The right wood storage system maximizes efficiency for your lumber yard and protects the product itself.
 As a natural material, wood is vulnerable to cracking and warping.

 However, when you are able to control the humidity in your warehouse environment, you can enhance the commercial value of the wood during storage.
 Dry lumber weighs much less than water-laden lumber, and dry lumber helps absorb moisture from other boards.

 During prime storage conditions, the moisture content in all the boards evens out and ultimately decreases.
 Dry wood is sturdy, straight, and more easily and effectively processed.